rohithr8484/Mezo-Defi-IQ/README.md

 - AI Bot

-Proactive risk alerts when collateral ratio is low Personalized strategy recommendations based on your portfolio, Real-time guidance for position management.
+Proactive risk alerts for collateral, Personalized strategy recommendations based on your portfolio, Real-time guidance for position management.